0cjs/unfortunate/notes.md

 ### ideals

 - José María Arizmendiarrieta quotes from _Reflections_ at [ariz].
 - "Being realistic and pragmatic...."
-Translation in _Reflections__ is terible;
+Translation in _Reflections__ is terible.
-  got a better one from @juanse_gcoop_arg in Patio Mattermost chat.
+  Got a better one from @juanse_gcoop_arg in Patio Mattermost chat, but the current one is mine, based on Google Translate.
 Original:
   - Ser realistas y pragmáticos no quiere decir renunciar a los ideales, que no deben ser confundidos con quimeras y bellos sueños, sino aceptados como objetivos a realizar.